-(drawn in yellow) that joins the crack tip to the point T of tangency.
-Suppose that the tool is pushed out of the convex hull by a distance dz as in Fig. 11, leading to a crack advance by ds.
-Griffith criterion also writes $Fdz = G_c t ds$, where F is the force imposed by the operator.
-The direction for the maximum energy release rate9 is again the one that maximizes dz/ds.
-We can repeat the argument seen with Fig. 9: the minimal crack advance ds compatible with a given advance of the tool by dz takes place in direction perpendicular to the convex hull front.
+the tool is pushed out of the convex hull by a distance dz as in figure 1.12, leading to a crack advance by ds.
+Griffith criterion also writes $Fdz = G_c t ds$ , where F is the force imposed by the operator.
+The direction for the maximum energy release rate is again the one that maximizes $dz/ds^7$ .
+We can repeat the argument seen with figure 1.10 : the minimal crack advance dscompatible with a given advance of the tool by dz takes place in direction perpendicular to the convex hull front.
 Note that the direction of propagation is independent of the direction of pushing, and of the actual place where the object pushes on the active front.

-We have recovered the propagation rule (5): cracks propagate perpendicular to a pushed front.
+We have recovered the propagation rule 1.6 (cracks propagate perpendicular to a pushed front).

 When the crack propagates, simple geometry sets the new convex hull and therefore the evolution of the active front.
-Numerical integration10 of these geometric rules quickly converges towards a periodic oscillating trajectory
+Numerical integration of these geometric rules quickly converges